 However, priorities are shifting.
 Reducing presenteeism (70%), reinforcing culture (63%), improving employees' financial wellness (40%) and enhancing employee engagement (32%) were frequently cited as priorities for wellness programs.

-Additionally, employers have expanded their offerings to include nutrition education/resources (40%), mentoring programs (36%) and on-site counseling (33%).
-These programs were cited as third-most valuable and offer employees the flexibility to address their individual well-being priorities.
-Employers said these programs have over 85% participation (“some participation” or “highly used”), suggesting employees value them.
+Additionally, employers have expanded their offerings to include nutrition education and resources (40%), mentoring programs (36%) and on-site counseling (33%).
+These programs were cited as third-most valuable, offering employees the flexibility to address their individual well-being priorities.
+Employers said these programs have over 85% participation (“some participation” or “highly used”), which suggests that they are valued by employees.

 While wellness is still prioritized for physical health, there is a shift toward a more holistic look at well-being that has employers expanding programs.
 This shift may be in response to COVID-19 and the impacts it has had on individuals and communities, but some employers have seen long-term benefits by focusing on well-being, such as more engaged employees and better business outcomes.
 Ultimately, building a culture of well-being can be a critical tool to attract and retain talent.

 As new options become available, employers are considering alternatives to help employees prepare for retirement, while managing company risk and improving employee savings.